mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     correct_guesses += torch.eq(guesses, labels.data.view_as(guesses)).sum()

-Here we check which guesses were correct.  [torch.eq](https://pytorch.org/docs/stable/torch.html#torch.eq) computes element-wise equality for two tensors (if the element in index 0 of tensor 1 is the same as the element at index 0 of tensor 2, then if the elementn at index 1 is same as the element at the other index 1, down the entire list).
+Here we check which guesses were correct.  [torch.eq](https://pytorch.org/docs/stable/torch.html#torch.eq) computes element-wise equality for two tensors (if the element at index 0 of tensor 1 is the same as the element at index 0 of tensor 2, then if the element at index 1 is same as the element at the other index 1, down the entire list).
 In this case the two tensors are the **guesses** tensor and **labels** tensor.
 The output is then a ByteTensor with a 1 at each location where the elements are the same.
-By taking the sum of all the 1's in the ByteTensor, we can geet the amount of correct guesses the model made.
+By taking the sum of all the 1's in the ByteTensor, we can get the amount of correct guesses the model made.
 The view_as function works by viewing the tensor you are calling it from in the same way you view the tensor that is the input parameter (in this case viewing the labels tensor as the guesses tensor).
 Doing labels.data.view_as(guesses) means that we are taking the label tensor (of Size([1000])), and viewing it as a tensor which is the same size as guesses (Size([1000, 1]).
 This makes the two tensors 'broadcastable' in Pytorch, which allows us to do operations on them.

     test_loss /= len(test_dataset)/test_batch_size
     test_losses.append(test_loss)